-The course will have a hybrid format and students can choose to attend in person in London or online.
+The course runs from 7 to 11 July 2025, and will have a hybrid format and students can choose to attend in person in London or online. |

 This course will provide attendees with a clear understanding of how to design and analyse cluster randomised trials and stepped wedge trials.
 Cluster randomised trials and stepped wedge trials are increasingly used to evaluate health and social interventions.
 This course will cover all aspects of designing and analysing these trials.
 This includes the rationale for using these designs, specific design issues, the randomisation process, sample size calculations, analytical methods, ethical considerations, trial reporting, and interpretation.
 We will include case studies from low, middle and high-income settings.
-Participants will gain practical experience of data analysis using the computer package Stata.
+Participants will gain practical experience in data analysis using the computer package Stata.

 Who is this course for?